MuditKumarR/IIT-J_PGDE-Group15-Capstone_Project-Sports_Analytics/README.md

 ---

-This README now includes the architecture image.
-Make sure to save the `image.png` file in the repository alongside the README or adjust the file path accordingly.
+This README now includes details about your app, along with an embedded view.
+Note that GitHub’s markdown does not support iframe rendering directly, so for embedding, this feature works only in environments that support iframe, like your website or documentation hosted elsewhere.